kingychiu/target-permutation-importances/docs/index.md

 ## Features
 1. Compute null importances with only one function call.
 2. Support models with `sklearn` interface, including `xgboost`, `catboost`, `lightgbm`.
+3. Support `sklearn`'s `MultiOutputClassifier` or `MultiOutputRegressor` interface.
-3. Support data in `pandas.DataFrame` and `numpy.ndarray`
+4. Support data in `pandas.DataFrame` and `numpy.ndarray`
-4. Highly customizable with both the exposed `compute` and `generic_compute` functions.
+5. Highly customizable with both the exposed `compute` and `generic_compute` functions.
-5. Proven effectiveness in Kaggle competitions and in [`Our Benchmarks Results`](https://target-permutation-importances.readthedocs.io/en/latest/benchmarks/).
+6. Proven effectiveness in Kaggle competitions and in [`Our Benchmarks Results`](https://target-permutation-importances.readthedocs.io/en/latest/benchmarks/).

 ---